vlang/v/doc/docs.md

 }
 ```

-A match statement is a shorter way to write a sequence of `if - else` statements.
+A match statement is a shorter way to write a sequence of `if-else` statements.
 When a matching branch is found, the following statement block will be run, and the final expression will be returned.
 The else branch will be evaluated when no other branches match.